-Adam Ostrar's new album The Worried Coat comes with a lyrics insert and a download code; this limited edition record (200 copies) available now.
+Adam Ostrar's new album The Worried Coat comes with a lyrics insert and a download code; this limited edition record (200 copies all on heavy 150 gram vinyl) available now.

 Adam Ostrar is a parent, maybe just like you, that worries about the world his kid is inheriting.
 He lives in an over-priced city (Austin, TX), drinks too much coffee (a bottomless cup), and suffers from insomnia (don’t try to tell him this might be related to the former).
 He’s anxious about the damaged and ravaged U.S.A. and so are the narrators on his new album, The Worried Coat (Super Secret Records).

 Before the 2016 election, an album like this might be called a "dystopia."
 On Ostrar’s new album, he weaves together disparate voices.
 There’s no good guys or bad guys, no red or blue.
 “It’s twelve narratives on otherness, self-identity, and our personal relationships with anxiety.
 How we often betray our best intentions through willful ignorance.”

 Each of these characters wears a different hat: In “Alex the Cretin” you hear the evangelical snake-oil salesman high on Rundgren; “Bloody Waves” is the bossanova buoy of a refugee’s displacement; in “Kansas City,” we hear Kevin Ayers as Joe the Plumber looking backwards on his false nostalgia; “Stormed the Beach” is the sound of Cluster employed by Greenpeace; “Walk the Savages Home” is the gurgle of nativism and corruption; And in “Morning Said,” Ostrar drops his tuning down to D to play pre-Page riffs while speaking to our forgotten good intentions.